AhmetKaanGuney/moa/README.md

 7. **session_id&#46;py:** <br>
     Has a *Session_ID* class.
 It's just for generating an ID for each session so that it can be stored inside the *matricies.db*.
-It has a max limit of 10.000 so after 10.000'th session it'll reset.
-After that DB will overwirte.
+It has a max limit of 10.000 so after that it'll start from 0 again.
+So the database cannot get to big.
 This is to prevent breaking the max memory limit of the *pythonanywhere.com*.

 Other Files: